mindsphere/vfc-examples/Dashboard_getting_started/readme.md

 ![flowpic_3](./doc/flowpic_3.png)

 Try these new functionalities in your own dashboard.
-If you click on a machine, the led and software Version should change dynamically:
+If you click on a machine, the led and Software Version should change dynamically:

 https://user-images.githubusercontent.com/90254123/166253526-9b203cf0-5e0d-42ab-9dd6-360943efe8bd.mp4